 – Age is still part of it, I said, seriously.

 A week went by.
 Sal and Elsa, who weren’t aware how things were going with my dad, must have waited for me each day.
-I didn’t dare to go over there, they would have made me tell them everything and I couldn’t control myself.
+I didn’t dare to go over there, they would have made me tell them everything and I wouldn’t be able to control myself.
 Anyway that afternoon I went to my room, saying to myself I would do some work.
 I didn’t do any, instead I read a Yoga book I found in the villa bookcase.
 I really tried to focus my attention on it, and had to stifle my occasional bouts of mad laughter because I thought Anne might hear.
-I said to her that I was working as hard as I could, I really bought into the idea that I was a betrayed lover who drew comfort from the fact that they would be a graduate one day.
+I said to her that I was working as hard as I could, I really bought into the idea that I was a betrayed lover who was drawing comfort from the fact that they would be a graduate one day.
 I had the impression that she thought I might start citing german enlightenment philosophy at the table, which would really have got on my dad’s nerves.

 One afternoon, I wrapped myself in a bath towel in an attempt at a sari wrap, and sitting on the floor with my right foot resting on my left thigh, I gazed at myself in the mirror.
 I’m not trying to be funny or anything, I was trying to attain the superior wisdom of a yogi based on my reading.
 Then someone knocked at the door.
 I thought it was the cleaner, and because she was never bothered by anything, I shouted her to enter.